Toggle Menu

 The MTFP aims to make sure that resources are used efficiently and effectively to deliver these priorities.
 It also outlines the significant financial pressures to the Council over the next four years and plans in place to respond to these pressures.

-Medium term financial plan for Staffordshire Moorlands [358KB]
+Medium term financial plan for Staffordshire Moorlands (PDF) [358KB]

 Get involved